AquaStream360/AquaStream360.github.io/README.md

 ---

-## Hydraulic Simulation Capabilities
+## Hydraulic & Water Quality Simulation

-Simulation represents one component of the broader hydraulic functionality within the platform; however, it constitutes a computationally sophisticated capability that provides a level of analytical detail and modeling precision substantially beyond that of standard basic modeling;
+Simulation is one component among several hydraulic capabilities the software offers; however, it represents a multi-capability, extensive functionality within integrated engineering workflows.
+AquaStream360 does not rely on a single solver but instead provides a multi-engine framework to address diverse analytical requirements:

-1. **AquaPulse (In-House Simulator):** A transient simulation engine capable of modeling water hammer, pump trips, valve operations, and surge propagation.
-It tracks pressure envelopes and potential cavitation, reflecting phenomena typically modeled only by high-end commercial tools.
+1. **AquaPulse Simulator (Custom Simulator):** A transient simulation engine capable of modeling water hammer, pump trips, valve operations, and surge propagation, including pressure envelopes and potential cavitation.
-2. **Environmental and Material Modeling (In-House Simulator):** Accounts for environmental and operational context, e.g., soil chemistry, pipe aging, operating conditions, and other factors affecting infrastructure performance.
-Performs structural integrity and risk analysis, enabling assessment of pipe stresses, structural performance of network components, failure probabilities, and burst risks.
+2. **Network Integrity Simulator (Custom Simulator):** Models the influence of environmental and operational factors, such as soil chemistry, pipe aging, and operating conditions, on network integrity.
+It assesses pipe stresses, structural performance, failure probabilities, and overall system robustness.
-3. **Monitoring (In Development):** Leverages the platform’s simulation and analysis outputs to provide real-time system performance evaluation, predictive assessment, and early detection of operational risks.
-4. **Foundational Hydraulic Simulations:** **EPANET-style** steady-state and extended-period analyses for baseline network hydraulics.
-5. **WNTR Integration:** Resilience assessments, leak simulations, and failure scenario analyses.

-**Supports all EPANET and WNTR simulations.**
+3. **Foundational and Extended Simulations:** Supports all EPANET and WNTR simulations

+- **Water Quality Dynamics:** Advanced visualization of contaminant propagation, persistence, and transport under varying operational conditions, available both graphically and within GIS-integrated maps.
+- **Incident Tracing:** Enables tracing of contaminants throughout the network to evaluate affected zones and perform scenario-based investigations, supporting risk assessment and operational planning.

 ---